-My desktop app has been used over 70 thousand times.
-Here’s what I learned.calendar_today Posted 9 months ago · 8 minute-read · Technology
+My desktop app has been installed over 70 thousand times.
+Here’s what I learned.calendar_today Posted 1 year ago · 8 minute-read · Technology

 I have built a desktop application that is currently installed on over 15 thousand user PCs and has been used by over 70 thousand users in its lifetime.
 It’s an Electron app.
 Here’s a few points I’ve learned after years of having the app in production.

 - Updates are crazy difficult to get right for everyone.

 I’ve tried many ways to make updates work most of the time, but there’ll always be someone that isn’t able to update their software.
 It may be their antivirus, firewall, or something else going on with their PC.

 What I’ve come to find is that downloading the entire installer packaged with the updated binaries is the best way.
 If the user has been able to install the app once, updating it shouldn’t be problem if updates are done this way.
 Installers usually request admin permissions when being run, so this also clears up any permission issues.

 The downside of this is that depending on the size of your app, requiring your users to download the whole app every time they update may be annoying, you know?
 In my case, this was an Electron app, so you can expect at least a size of 100MB.
 This shouldn’t be a problem in 2019, however, the smaller the better.